 I wanted to see what method worked best to create reliable, scalable guest posting opportunity campaigns.

 For the manual campaign, I built a list of 10 prospects and crafted a personalized pitch for each of them.
-Manual campaign - Cold outreach experiment 10 list of prospects prospects
+Screenshot showing google search results

 For the semi automated campaign, I built a list of 100 prospects and crafted a templated email that I customized with a minimal level of personalization for each prospect.
-Manual campaign - Cold outreach experiment 100 list of prospects
+Screenshot showing google search results

 Now, you might be thinking… How is 10 vs. 100 prospects a fair comparison